 Her pilates journey over the years has offered professional experience in all aspects of the pilates industry- from sports performance and fitness to boutique pilates studios to individualised clinical care in physiotherapy clinics, to the heart focused and holistic approach to movement and wellbeing, which she is still renowned for today.
 Her passion for wellbeing also ignited a love for mindfulness and meditation of which she is an ongoing devotee, finding ways to integrate these practices into her teachings where appropriate.

-Being a curious person with a constant need for learning and growth, she discovered a personal interest in human behaviour and conscious relating- which led to collaborating with speaker and coach Jem Fuller on his annual global retreats, where she teaches mindfulness, meditation and mind-body connection through movement and breath.
-They also co-facilitate a Conscious Relationships weekend retreat for couples and a full day workshop on Conscious Communication for parents.
-Talia feels strongly about offering this work as “it’s really needed in our community to help support couples and parents to begin exploring what a conscious relationship actually means, and how that can improve the quality of family life and all our relationships, from an entry point level.”
+Being a curious person with a constant need for learning and growth, she discovered a personal interest in human behaviour and conscious living - which led to collaborating on annual global retreats where she teaches mindfulness, meditation and mind-body connection through movement and breath.
+She also co-facilitates a Conscious Relationship weekend and a full day workshop on Conscious Communication for parents.

 Watch Talia's video below 🎥

 At The Perinatal Hub Georgia offers specialised care for women and couples during their parenting journey from preconception through to postpartum.
 Georgia uses evidence-informed strategies that can assist with:

 - Improving your chances of falling pregnant

 - Optimising the health and wellbeing of mother and baby